CU-BioKEM/user-guide/docs/source/processing/using_software/cryosparc.rst

   - **Alpine**: RMACC (CU, CSU, ect.) general use cluster.
 This will submit to the ``aa100`` partition.
 Lots of A100's, but can have longer wait times.
 24hr time limit.
   - **Blanca**: Buy-in condo cluster for CU.
 Mixed hardware, generally shorter wait times.
 24hr time limit.
   - **Blanca-biokem**: The BioKEM owned partition of Blanca.
 7 x RTX6000 and 2 x A100, we have priority.
 7d time limit.
+  - **Blanca-128gb**: General Blanca cluster, but will request 128GB of memory for each job.
+This will result in longer wait times, but may be necessary for jobs that run out of memory otherwise.

 The VM running your installation of CryoSPARC can submit jobs to either Alpine or Blanca.
 Although your jobs should start eventually wherever you submit, they